Ben Wallace (politician): Secretary of State for Defence

 On 21 March 2022, clipped footage of Wallace in a prank call by Russian pranksters Vovan and Lexus was released online.
-The duo, who are suspected by critics of links to Russian security services or of being Russian state actors, impersonated the Ukrainian prime minister Denys Shmyhal saying that Ukraine wished to promote its own nuclear deterrent to protect itself from Russia, a false claim made by the Russian government during the Russo-Ukrainian War and the invasion of Ukraine.
+The duo (suspected by the British government to have links to Russian security services or of being Russian state actors) impersonated the Ukrainian prime minister Denys Shmyhal saying that Ukraine wished to promote its own nuclear deterrent to protect itself from Russia, a false claim made by the Russian government during the Russo-Ukrainian War and the invasion of Ukraine.
 Wallace was believed to be on a Microsoft Teams call with the duo for ten minutes.
-That day, Wallace announced plans to reduce the number of British Army personnel from 76,500 down to 72,500.
+That day, Wallace announced plans to reduce the number of British Army personnel from 76,500 to 72,500.

-In spring while the 2022 Russian invasion of Ukraine was raging fiercely and the NATO allies had thrown in for Ukraine, a controversial decision was made by Boris Johnson (who was an ardent supporter of Ukraine) not to send the Challenger 2 tank to Ukraine.
-Wallace had said on 27 March that the idea "wouldn't work".
-Johnson and his German counterpart Olaf Scholz on 8 April that both Western European allies would withhold their MBTs from the fray.
-Johnson instead chose to backfill the Polish Army thus allowing them to send their obsolete T-72s to Ukraine, while they waited for their order of South Korean K2 Black Panther replacements.
-It was discovered in May 2022 that the overall number of tanks would be cut from 227 Challenger 2 tanks to 148 upgraded Challenger 3 tanks and that the remaining 79 tanks would not be sent to the Ukrainians; this resulted in some consternation.
-However, Wallace later announced that the number of Challenger MBTs the UK would require would be reviewed to see if a larger fleet would be needed.
+Wallace was perceived as responsible for initial British reluctance to send Challenger 2 tanks to Ukraine in March 2022, saying that the idea "wouldn't work".
+Boris Johnson and his German counterpart Olaf Scholz agreed on 8 April that both European allies would withhold their Western-designed main battle tanks from the fray.
+Johnson instead chose to backfill the Polish Army, thus allowing them to send their obsolete T-72s to Ukraine, while they waited for their order of South Korean K2 Black Panther replacements.
+Despite a planned reduction of the British tank fleet from 227 Challenger 2 tanks to 148 upgraded Challenger 3 tanks, there were no plans to send British tanks to the Ukrainians.
+Wallace later announced that the number of Challenger 3 tanks required by the UK was under review.
+In January 2023, the British position was reversed, and Challenger 2 tanks were supplied to Ukraine in March 2023.

-Following the July 2022 United Kingdom government crisis, Wallace was seen as a contender to become the next leader of the Conservative Party and thus Prime Minister, but he ruled himself out from entering the contest on 10 July.
+Boris Johnson announced his intention to resign as prime minister and leader of the Conservative Party in July 2022 following a series of mass resignations from his government.
+Wallace was seen as a contender to succeed him as party leader and thus prime minister, but on 10 July he ruled himself out from entering the contest.
 In a statement on Twitter, he said his focus was on his current job and "keeping this great country safe".
 He later endorsed Liz Truss in the election.
-Following the appointment of Truss as Prime Minister, Wallace was reappointed to his post on 6 September.
+Following the appointment of Truss as prime minister, Wallace was reappointed to his post on 6 September 2022.
 He retained his post when Rishi Sunak became prime minister on 25 October.
+On 7 November 2022, Wallace announced that the competition to build a new national flagship yacht would be scrapped with immediate effect.

-On 7 November, Wallace announced that the competition to build a new national flagship yacht would be scrapped with immediate effect.
+On 19 January 2023, Wallace together with the defence ministers of Estonia, Poland, Latvia and Lithuania; and the representatives of Denmark, the Czech Republic, the Netherlands, and Slovakia issued the Tallinn Pledge, "to reaffirm our continued determination and resolve to supporting Ukraine in their heroic resistance against the illegal and unprovoked Russian aggression."